-Ashburton Primary School is a government education setting for approx. 570 students from Prep to Year 6.
+Ashburton Primary School is a government education setting for 595 students from Prep to Year 6.
 It is located 12 kilometres East from Melbourne and has been providing public education since 1928.
-It is located in the Boroondara Local Government Area and is part of the North Eastern Region of Victoria of the Department of Education and Early Childhood.
+It is located in the Boroondara Local Government Area and is part of the North Eastern Region of Victoria.

 Ashburton Primary School offers a broad curriculum for its students with explicit focus on Literacy and Numeracy.
-The Victorian Curriculum areas of science, humanities (history, geography, economics), health, civics and citizenship, design, creativity and technology are taught through an integrated approach.
-Currently all students have weekly sessions in Japanese, Physical Education, Performing Arts and Visual Arts.
+The Victorian curriculum areas of science, humanities (history, geography, economics), health, civics and citizenship, design, creativity and technology are taught through an integrated approach titled ‘Connected Learning’.
+Currently all students have weekly sessions in Japanese, Physical Education, Performing Arts, Visual Arts and a term session of STEM.
 Dedicated staff members teach all specialist areas.
-The results of NAPLAN (National Student Achievement tests) confirm that our school provides highly successful programs and effective classroom teaching matched to students’ learning needs.

 There is a strong sense of connection between all stakeholders at Ashburton Primary School.

 It is an exciting time at Ashburton Primary School as we embark on a renewed direction outlined in the Strategic Plan 2019-2022.
 Following a rigorous and productive 14 week review process it was agreed that most targets were attained and nearly all actions successfully completed.
 The agreed highlights were;